A Mac category report

 Paw-Paw

 Paw-Paw is the app we make, so take the placement with a grain of salt.
-A small animal sits on top of your windows and reacts to every keystroke and mouse click — the same reaction loop that made Bongo Cat popular, but built natively for macOS.
-There are 15+ characters (bear, fox, shiba, capybara, raccoon, and more) and a cosmetics system with 32 collectible hats across four rarity tiers.
+A small animal sits on top of your windows and reacts as you type and click in most apps once Accessibility access is granted — the same reaction loop that made Bongo Cat popular, but built natively for macOS.
+Password fields and apps using macOS Secure Input can suppress those reactions.
+There's a whole cast of characters (bear, fox, shiba, capybara, raccoon, and more) and a cosmetics system with collectible hats in every rarity, from common to legendary.

 Paw-Paw bear desktop pet sprite Paw-Paw fox desktop pet sprite Paw-Paw shiba inu desktop pet sprite Paw-Paw capybara desktop pet sprite Paw-Paw raccoon desktop pet sprite